 Condo Insurance and Owner Responsibilities

-In one circumstance you have the condo, where the owners own the unit they have purchased.
-This means that they potentially own the walls, ceilings, and floors of their dwelling, but not the building itself.
-So in a condo, the owner has to insure the unit and their contents.
+In one circumstance, you have the condo, where the owners own the unit they have purchased.
+They potentially own the walls, ceilings, and floors of their dwelling, but not the building itself.
+So in a condo, the owner has to insure the unit and its contents.

 Home Insurance and Owner Responsibilities

-In a home, you have one owner for building and contents and responsible for anything that happens as a result of your actions or ownership of your property.
+In a home, you have one owner for the building and contents, and responsibility for anything that happens as a result of your actions or ownership of your property.
 It is pretty straightforward.

 Co-op Insurance and Owner Responsibilities

 Whereas owners of a co-op do not own their unit at all, they are only owners of a percentage of the building, which means that the insurance they need for their personal property is really very much like a tenant policy.
-And a separate policy will cover the building managed by the corporation.
-The tenant insurance would be in the co-op owner name, and the building will be in the corporation's name.
+A separate policy will cover the building managed by the corporation.
+The tenant insurance would be in the co-op owner's name, and the building will be in the corporation's name.